Bostanabad-Research-Group/GP-for-TO/README.md

 Yousefpour, Amin, et al. "Simultaneous and Meshfree Topology Optimization with Physics-informed Gaussian Processes." arXiv preprint arXiv:2408.03490 (2024).

 ## Assistance and Support
-Need help Feel free to open an issue on our GitHub page and label it according to the module or feature in question for quicker assistance.
+Need help with the code?
+Feel free to open an issue on our GitHub page and label it according to the module or feature in question for quicker assistance.